 We’ve had a beautiful May in the Pacific Northwest this year and that tends to get people out and planning to get together with friends and family.
 On holiday weekends like Memorial Day, thousands of barbeques and parties get planned all over the country and that means more cars on the roads as people travel to and from their destinations.
-Sadly, whenever there are more cars on the road combined with holiday drinking, car accidents and traffic fatalities increase.
-This Memorial Day period*, the National Safety Council (NSC) estimates that 415 people may die on U.S. roads.
-In addition, they estimate that 47,300 people will seek medical care for injuries they sustain in crashes over the holiday weekend.
+Sadly, whenever there are more cars on the road combined with holiday drinking car accidents and traffic fatalities increase.
+This Memorial Day period*, the National Safety Council (NSC) estimates that 469 people may die on U.S. roads.
+In addition, they estimate that 53,400 people will seek medical care for injuries they sustain in crashes over the holiday weekend.

-If you or a loved one is injured in a Memorial Day accident because of the reckless or negligent behavior of another driver, you are entitled to a car accident settlement that covers your medical bills, property damage, disability, lost wages and pain and suffering.
+If you or a loved one is injured in a Memorial Day accident because of the reckless or negligent behavior of another driver, you are entitled to a car accident settlement that covers your medical bills, property damage, disability, lost wages, and pain and suffering.
 If a fatality occurs, funeral expenses, loss of services and other damages may also be recovered.
 Please contact a local car accident lawyer who can assess your accident and discuss your legal rights.

 How does the NSC calculate the risks of traveling by car over the Memorial Day holiday?

 In order to get the most accurate estimate possible, NSC compares the holiday to other periods of similar length during the weeks immediately before and after the Memorial Day weekend.
-Fatality data from FARS for 1995 to 2019 for comparable weekends shows a statistically significant increase in traffic deaths on Memorial Day weekend with the average number of traffic deaths during Memorial Day over the last six years 14.1 percent higher than the average number of traffic deaths during the comparison periods.
+Fatality data from FARS for 1995 to 2021 for comparable weekends shows an increase in traffic deaths on Memorial Day with the average number of traffic deaths during Memorial Day over the last six years 6.3 percent higher than the average number of traffic deaths during the comparison periods.

-How does Covid-19 affect the traffic fatalities estimate?
+How does NSC reach its traffic fatalities estimate?

 While an estimated number is never going to be 100 percent accurate, there is a 90 percent confidence interval for the estimate of traffic deaths this holiday weekend.
-While the estimated deaths are 415, this number falls within an estimated range of 337 to 502.
-Analysts recognize that the confidence interval cannot factor in changes to behavior because of the pandemic.
-Will there be less cars on the road this year compared to pre-pandemic Memorial Day weekends?
-Most likely, yes.
+While the estimated deaths are 469, this number falls within an estimated range of 391 to 553.
+Analysts recognize that the confidence interval cannot factor in changes to behavior that began during the pandemic.
+Unfortunately, reckless driving behaviors such as drunk driving and speeding have increased since 2000.

 Factors that increase deaths on Memorial Day weekend